 A prescriptive-action pattern identified a specific product that had a higher Cost to Serve (cost to get the product to the customer within the promised timeframe).
 The opportunity was sent to the DC to resolve.
 They quickly noted that the products in question were purchased in a unit of measurement and with packaging that did not align with the customer demand or DC processing.
 The action taken was to notify the buyer to create orders specific to eCommerce.
 This improved the DC’s fulfillment speed.
 Communication across channels improves performance!

 A retailer used pragmatic AI with actionable intelligence to identify that when specific shoppers purchased broccoli they also purchase bananas.
 This finding was communicated to the enterprise along with prescriptive actions to capitalize on this finding.
 Store managers were instructed to reorganize displays so the bananas and broccoli were the appropriate distance apart to increase baskets that included bananas and to also help drive up impulse buys.

 Reward Loyalty, Not Fraudulent Activity

-A large retailer with a popular loyalty card program used prescriptive analytics to uncover an issue they weren’t even aware was a problem.
+A large retailer with a popular loyalty card program used actionable intelligence to uncover an issue they weren’t even aware was a problem.
 Leveraging analytics, they were able to discover a trend that shoppers were cheating their reward points for free rewards.
 Their retailer’s previous system did not monitor points scanning until the end of each day, so if a customer brought their receipt to multiple stores in a single day, it was easy to receive many times more reward points than were due.
-The prescriptive analytics solution caught the recurrence and recommended real-time tracking to ensure receipts could only be scanned once for points, saving as much as $100 per shopper, means millions to the bottom line.
+The actionable intelligence solution caught the recurrence and recommended real-time tracking to ensure receipts could only be scanned once for points, saving as much as $100 per shopper, means millions to the bottom line.